 Especially when it comes to portrait or product photography.
 Finding the right light to illuminate your subjects can be challenging and expensive.

 Here’s a quick guide to understanding light, and to building your own studio with perfect lighting.

 Lighting a subject is not as simple as simply shining your flashlight at them.
 There’s different types of light and different way to distribute light.

 Soft light vs Hard light.

-Soft light is produced from a more diffused, further away, less direct light source.
-It tends to blend or blemish imperfections on skin.
-It can be produced from a cloudy day, sunlight shining through a white window curtain, bouncing a hard light off a reflector disk or by diffusing it with a softbox.
-It tends to be less dramatic than hard light, but also more forgiving on a model.
+It can be produced from a cloudy day, sunlight shining through a white window curtain, bouncing a hard light off a reflector disk or by diffusing it with a soft box.
+It’s less dramatic than hard light, but also more forgiving on a model.

 Temperature and White Balance